Swastika14-p/Swastika14-p/README.md

 ##  About Me

-I build practical, real-world projects using web technologies and backend systems, with a growing interest in applying AI to solve everyday problems.
-I enjoy converting ideas into working applications and continuously improving how systems are designed and implemented.
+I am a second-year computer science Undergraduate who enjoys building practical software systems and understanding how technology works behind the scenes.
+My primary interest lies in backend development, system design, and building tools that solve real-world problems.

-Along with coding, I like explaining technical concepts clearly and collaborating in hackathon-style environments where teamwork and creativity turn ideas into functional products.
+I enjoy working with structured systems such as APIs, data processing tools, and developer utilities.
+Recently, I have also been exploring how AI and modern technologies can be integrated into useful applications.

-My primary interest lies in backend logic and system functionality.
-While I continue improving frontend design skills, I efficiently customize UI templates and use AI-assisted tools to adapt interfaces so I can focus more on building reliable, scalable features.
+Beyond coding, I like breaking down complex technical concepts and explaining them clearly.
+I enjoy collaborative environments where ideas evolve through discussion, experimentation, and iteration.

-I enjoy brainstorming new project ideas and implementing them into practical, user-focused applications.
+While I continue improving my frontend development skills, my main focus is on building reliable functionality, backend logic, and scalable systems.

-**Currently preparing for Summer Internship 2026** in software, product, and developer-focused roles where I can learn, contribute, and grow.
+I am currently preparing for Summer Internship 2026 opportunities and open-source programs such as GSoC, where I hope to contribute to meaningful projects while learning from experienced developers.

 ---